Rod Hull

 Rodney Stephen Hull (13 August 1935 – 17 March 1999) was a British comedian and popular entertainer on television in the 1970s and 1980s.
-He rarely appeared without Emu, a mute and highly aggressive arm-length puppet modelled on the Australian bird.
+He rarely appeared without Emu, a mute and curious arm-length puppet modelled on the Australian bird.

 Early life

 Hull was born on the Isle of Sheppey, Kent, England in 1935.
 He attended Delamark Road School and the County Technical School, Sheerness.
-After national service with the RAF, he qualified as an electrician.
+After national service with the Royal Air Force, he qualified as an electrician.

 TV career

 Australia

 Hull moved to Australia in 1956.
 His first job in television was as a lighting technician with TCN Channel 9 in Sydney.
-He then began appearing on air, notably as Constable Clot in Channel 9's Kaper Kops with Reg Gorman and Desmond Tester, a regular segment in its children's afternoon programming.
-Clot proved very popular and soon gained his own segment, Clot in the Clouds, which depicted Constable Clot daydreaming about having other professions, such as a world-famous brain surgeon, 'Blood Clot.'
+He then began appearing on air, including as Constable Clot in Channel 9's Kaper Kops with Reg Gorman and Desmond Tester, a regular segment in its children's afternoon programming.
+Clot proved popular and soon gained his own segment, Clot in the Clouds, which depicted him daydreaming about having other professions, such as a world-famous brain surgeon, 'Blood Clot.'

 Later he worked with Marilyn Mayo as co-host of a children's breakfast TV programme, The Super Flying Fun Show, playing a wacky character named 'Caretaker Clot,' an extension of his Kaper Cops role.
 Hull first used Emu as a puppet in this show.
-There are conflicting reports as to how this came about: The 2003 Channel 4 documentary Rod Hull: A Bird in the Hand states bluntly, "In fact, Emu was a Channel Nine creation".
+There are conflicting reports as to how this came about.
+The 2003 Channel 4 documentary Rod Hull: A Bird in the Hand states that "In fact, Emu was a Channel Nine creation".
 Other sources cite a Channel Nine producer, Jim Badger, who said that he had requested a reluctant Hull to use Emu.
-Hull assigned to himself full authorship of Emu, stating, "Sure I found him in a cupboard, but I had put him there in the first place.
+Hull claimed full authorship of Emu, saying, "Sure I found him in a cupboard, but I had put him there in the first place.
 I concocted him, nobody else."
 The bird subsequently became a regular part of Hull's set on cabarets back in the United Kingdom and Australia.

 Britain

-Hull returned to the UK in 1971 and signed with International Artists (after Emu tore up the office).
+Hull returned to the UK in 1971 and signed with International Artists.
 Soon after, his Australian success translated to his native country with Hull appearing on several children's and adult light entertainment shows.

 His first UK television appearance came on the ITV show Saturday Variety, but it was his appearance in the 1972 Royal Variety Performance that provided his springboard to national recognition.